seiji13r/2018bootcamp11FriendFinder/README.md

 ## totalDifference function

-This function receives the New User Object and an existing Friend Object with its corresponding Index in the friendsArray, this way wa can locate the best match in the database.
+This function receives the New User Object and an existing Friend Object with its corresponding Index in the friendsArray, this way we can locate the best match in the database.

 ```javascript
 function totalDifference(userNew, friend, friendIndex){